kixlab/xproj-backend/README.md

 ## Setup OAuth

 Go to [/oauth/applications/](http://localhost:8000/oauth/applications/) and follow the steps to setup a client (e.g. webapp, chromeextension).
 For browser based web-apps, set client type to "public" and grant type to "Authorization code".
 For apps that can send username and password directly, use "Resource owner password-based".
 You can specify a client id, e.g. 'chromeextension'.
 Since our apps are public, we don't need the client secret.
+For a redierct URI you can use `http://localhost:8000/oauth/success/`.

 ## API usage